voussoir/reddit/README.md

 `USERNAME = bot.uG`

-etc. This is a file in my python library which contains my username and my password.
+etc. This is a file in my python library which contains my bot's username and my password.
 I use this system so that I can push this code to git without worrying about my password being seen.

 To create your own bot.py is very simple.
 It's just a regular .py file which you save in C:\Python34\Lib\.
 Then you just enter some variables

-`username = "GoldenSights"`
+`username = "robot"`

 `password = "12345"`

-Then, when you `import bot`, you can type `bot.username` and get "GoldenSights".
+Now, when you `import bot`, you can type `bot.username` and get "GoldenSights".
 You can create as many variables as you want, including useragents and multiple account credentials.